 Additionally, experimentation techniques seen in the field of general Virtual Reality may aid in the administering of questionnaires and gathering participant feedback.
 Typical questionnaires administered by VAM-HRI researchers can be quite jarring for participants who experience extreme context shifts between virtual worlds (where the study took place) and the real world (where the feedback is gathered).
 This poses as a potential confounding factor for participants who no longer visually reference what they are evaluating and may romanticize or incorrectly remember experimental stimuli they can no longer see.
 The field of Virtual Reality has similar challenges and some studies have started to provide in situ evaluations where questionnaires are posed to users within the virtual environments \cite{lin2019effect}.
 We are beginning to see this trend of in situ surveys in VAM-HRI as well.
 In the CoBot studio project, surveys are administered within the experiment's virtual setting, removing the confounding factors of: (1) reality-virtuality context shifts (having to leave the immersive virtual environment by taking off an HMD to take a mid-task survey); and (2) retrospective surveys provided well after exposure to experimental stimulus \cite{mara2021cobot}.

-These cross-disciplinary trends are not uni-directional however, as VAM-HRI is currently posed to inform and improve the field of VR in return.
+The cross-disciplinary trends and ideas from the field of virtual reality are not unidirectional however; VAM-HRI is currently posed to inform and improve the field of VR in return.
 Enhancing immersion has always been a primary goal of the field of VR since its inception many decades ago.
 With the rise of mass-produced consumer grade HMDs, visual immersion has reached new heights for users around the world.
 However, the challenge of providing \textit{physical} immersion through the use of haptics has largely remained an open question: how can a user reach out and touch a dynamic character in a virtual world?
 Research in VAM-HRI has proposed a potential solution for dynamic haptics, where robots mimic the pose and movements of virtual dynamic objects.
 Work by \citet{wadgaonkar2021exploring} exemplifies the notion of VAM-HRI supporting the field of VR with robots acting as dynamic haptic devices and allowing users to touch characters in virtual worlds and further enhance immersion in VR settings.